tednaleid/showoff-git-core-concepts/one/01_slide.md

 !SLIDE
 # HEAD #

-<code>HEAD</code> is the current commit that will be the parent of the next commit
+<code>HEAD</code> is the active commit that will be the parent of the next commit
 <pre>
 % cat .git/HEAD
 ref: refs/heads/master